Emergency Procedures

 Shelter-In-Place At Home:

-Note: San Francisco State University now uses the national term Active Threat instead of Active Shooter since theses situations can invlove various types of weapons (or other destructive means) or could be an unknown threat.
+Note: San Francisco State University uses the term Active Threat instead of Active Shooter since these situations can involve various types of weapons (or other destructive means) or could be an unknown threat.

 An Active Threat situation can be an individual (or individuals) who appears to be actively engaged in hurting or attempting to hurt people in a populated area.
 In most cases, active threats can result in the use of firearms and there is no real pattern or method to their selection of victims.
 Active Threat situations are unpredictable and evolve quickly and require immediate protective actions from individuals to minimize harm.
 Law enforcement will arrive on scene as soon as they are able, but lives can be lost in the short minutes before they arrive, which is why it is important that everyone takes immediate action to protect themselves and others.
 Try to be aware of your environment and know your exit plan wherever you are.